 "Mushroom Expert" is my favorite online ID site.
 Once you think you know what you have, you can look up the species name on that site, and see clear, concise descriptions (and yet more pictures).
 The author, Michael Kuo, has a sense of humor and a sense of perspective, as far as I can tell.
 He's funny.
 Here's a link to his page on "Identifying Mushrooms"

 If you just can't find a match in a field guide or an online resource (some less common mushrooms don't make it into the most popular field guides), sometimes you can get there by typing a description in the search bar, like "slimy orange cap mushroom," or "red Missouri spring mushroom."
 Find pictures, read the description, and take it from there.

 There's also lots of online mushroom-ID groups, poke around and find one you like.
 Post pictures, and people will help you.
-Bear in mind you may have no idea of the expertise level of who's replying, so take their ID suggestions with a grain of salt, and verify it yourself.
+Bear in mind you may have no idea of the expertise level of who's replying, so take their ID suggestions with many grains of salt, and verify it for yourself.
 Be prepared for the usual online cross-section of humanity, including people ridiculing you for your ignorance, vicious fighting and name-calling, and bad information.
 It can be really insane.
-There are now lots of local mycological societies on Facebook, those seem to be generally less crazy than the mushroom forums open to everybody.
+There are now lots of local mycological societies on Facebook, those seem to be generally less crazy than international mushroom forums with tens of thousands of members.
 Try searching "(your state) Mycological Society."

 A word about field guides:

 There isn't one book that includes all mushrooms.
 I don't think there's even one that includes them all for a single U.S. state.